Curry Up Now Signs Lease for Second Sacramento Store

-Curry Up Now, the nation’s largest and fastest-growing Indian fast casual concept popularly known for its innovative approach to Indian cuisine, has signed a lease for its second location in the Sacramento, California, area.
+Curry Up Now has signed a lease for its second location in the Sacramento, California, area.
 The partner franchise group, GKDHG, Inc., has identified the ideal site for the second location of a multi-unit franchise deal signed in 2018.

 “We were immediately drawn to Curry Up Now’s flavorful and approachable Indian cuisine and knew the concept would be welcomed by the Sacramento community,” says franchisee David Leuterio of the Sacramento franchise group.
 “The adaptability of the Curry Up Now concept helped us to identify our second location in Sacramento while continuing to thrive at our first location.”